TFong1/sf_crime/dbt/dbt-setup.md

 # How to Set Up dbt Environment

-This is a guide to setting up and configuring the dbt environment.
+This is a guide to set up and configure the dbt environment.
 This project uses the dbt cloud, but the local version of dbt can be used as well.

 The following are covered in this document: